“2026 World Cup ticket is not negotiable” – Minister warns Peseiro’s Super Eagles after Lesotho draw in Uyo

 The three-time African champions were an ugly shadow of their excellent best against the Crocodiles on matchday one of the qualifying campaign for the next edition of the Mundial

-Senator John Owan-Enoh, the Minister of Development, has voiced his concern following the Super Eagles' 1-1 draw against the Crocodiles of Lesotho in Thursday's 2026 FIFA World Cup qualifying match held at the Godswill Akpabio International Stadium in Uyo.
+Senator John Owan-Enoh, the Minister of Sports Development, has voiced his concern following the Super Eagles' 1-1 draw against the Crocodiles of Lesotho in Thursday's 2026 FIFA World Cup qualifying match held at the Godswill Akpabio International Stadium in Uyo.

 In a statement released on Friday in Abuja, the minister, who witnessed the match along with other sports enthusiasts, expressed disappointment with the outcome, stating that it fell short of expectations.